raphiz/raphael.li/src/blog/2015/03/custom-ddns-service-provider/index.md

 ----------------------------
 Mon Jun  1 12:01:30 CEST 2015
 The current external IP is: X.X.X.X
-The following IP is regitered: X.X.X.X no update required
+The following IP is registered: X.X.X.X no update required
 ```